slack-samples/bolt-ts-starter-template/README.md

-# Bolt for JavaScript Template App
+# Bolt for TypeScript Template App

-This is a generic Bolt for JavaScript template app used to build out Slack apps.
+This is a generic Bolt for TypeScript template app used to build out Slack apps.

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).
 ## Installation